ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/loving-earth-chocolate-bundle.markdown

   \ organic chocolate company, Loving Earth, we’re back with more of their chocolatey\
   \ goodness!
 We’re giving away 8 of their bars to one NME AAA member including: \
   \ Crunchy Mint Dark Chocolate, Dark Chocolate, Hazelnut Mylk Chocolate, Lemon Cheesecake\
-  \ Caramel Chocolate, Creamy Chocolate, Salted Caramel and 3 of their 30g hearts!</p>\r\
+  \ Caramel Chocolate, Creamy Chocolate, Salted Caramel and 3 of their 30g hearts!</p>\n\
-  \n<p>Want to try their amazing chocolates?
-Click below for a chance to win!</p>"
+  <p>Want to try their amazing chocolates?
+Click below for a chance to win!</p>\n"
 hero-header: "Win a bundle of Loving Earth Chocolate Bars!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-126c0e83-c252-4c4d-a995-0ac7d26eea01.jpg"